aclaudio123/store-rest-api-test/readme.md

-# Stores REST API tests
+# Store REST API tests

 This repo is for testing the store rest api on my Travis CI pipeline.